 But, if you can’t finish the rep, the safety catches will prevent the bar from dropping and injuring you when exercising with a rack.

-The Two Types Of Racks
+The Three Types Of Squat Racks

 Half racks have adjustable J-hooks that hold the barbell in the right position so you can load it safely.
 And better models have adjustable safety catches that make sure you don’t injure yourself when lifting.

-Even though half racks allow safer exercising, it has to be said that they are not as stable as full racks.
+Even though half racks allow safer exercising, it has to be said that they are not as stable as power racks.
 To fix this to a degree, you can put weight plates on the half rack construction, which will prevent it from shaking or tipping over.

 If you are creative, you can do basically any exercise even inside a half rack, but here are some of the most common ones most lifters do:

 Overhead press (OHP) – half racks are an excellent choice for overhead presses.
-OHP is usually the weakest of all major barbell lifts, which means that using a full rack will never be an issue, as you will never get close to its limits when performing the OHP.
+OHP is usually the weakest of all major barbell lifts, which means that using a power rack will never be an issue, as you will never get close to its limits when performing the OHP.
 Plus, because there are no horizontal bars above you, you will be able to fully extend your arms above your head, no matter how tall you are.
 This means that half racks are an excellent choice for Olympic-style lifting too.

 Bench press – you will be able to fit an adjustable bench inside most racks.
 Doing that will allow you to perform the bench press safely, even alone.
 Just remember to set safety bars above your chest level so they catch the bar before it smashes your chest if you fail the lift.